k4yt3x/video2x/README.md

 ### This software is currently designed for Windows.

+## Setup Script (November 29, 2018)

+- Added setup script.
+Now you can install dependencies and generate video2x configuraiton automatically by running the `video2x_setup.py` script.

 ## 2.1.6 (November 26, 2018)

 - Restored the option to define a factor which the will be upscaled by, which is suggested by @wuast94 .

-## 2.1.4 (November 2, 2018)

-- Added hardware acceleration option for ffmpeg.
-Ffmpeg will use hardware acceleration (GPU, usually) if `--gpu` or `--cudnn` is given.
-You can customize the method to use in `video2x.json`.

 ## Description